hridayns/Big-Data-Apache-server-logs-analysis-using-Pig-and-Python/README.md

 # Project Details

 This repository contains code to analyze Apache server logs to find the most visited website using Apache Hadoop's Pig script extended using Python's User-defined Functions (UDF).
-It was run on an Ubuntu instance deployed on the Oracle's VMware with the help of Vagrant.
+It was run on an Ubuntu instance deployed on Oracle's VMware with the help of Vagrant.

 # Contents